awmckinley/config/modules/audio.edit/README.md

 # Audio Editing

-Professional audio editing software for precise manipulation, cutting, and processing of audio files.
+Software for editing and processing audio files.